 Miracles in the Midst of Devastation

-Both of our parents were graced with heavenly guidance from their own parents during that devastating day.
-The message serves as a reminder that God’s grace is always present to carry us through even the hardest moments of our lives.
+On the day Beth died, both of our parents were graced with heavenly guidance from their own parents.
+We share these moment, because we hope they remind you, that God's grace is always present, even in the hardest moments of our lives.

 A Heavenly Connection

-On the day Beth died, my mother was suddenly overcome by a deep sense of dread.
-Something in her heart and gut told her that something was terribly wrong.
-She was at work that afternoon but couldn’t shake the feeling.
-Knowing that Beth hadn’t been sleeping well, she decided to leave early to check on her.
+That afternoon, my mother was at work when she was suddenly overcome by a deep sense of dread.
+Something in her heart and gut told her something was terribly wrong.
+Knowing Beth hadn't been sleeping well, she decided to leave early to check on her.

-Beth passed away just after 1:00 p.m. — the very moment both of my parents experienced a visit from their own parents.
+Beth passed away just after 1:00 p.m. — the very moment both of my parents were visited by their own parents.

 God's Grace in the Midst of Grief

-The devastation we felt in those days was indescribable, but even through the pain, God carried us.
-Knowing that Beth was in heaven with God, Jesus, and the Holy Spirit brought us comfort and peace that could only come from faith.
+The devastation of those days was beyond words.
+But even through the pain, God carried us.
+Knowing Beth was in heaven with God, Jesus, and the Holy Spirit gave us a comfort and peace that could only come from faith.

 A Sign from Heaven